MajesticTechie/CloudFlareDynamicDNS/README.md

 auth_email = your email you sign into CloudFlare with ZoneID = The Zone ID for your domain.
 You can get this from the "Overview" Section of your domain. auth_key = Your Private Key.
 Found in Cloudflare > your domain > Overview > "Get your API Token" > API Token > View "Global API Key"

+The idea is this will be setup as a Cron which will check your record periodically and update it if it detects a change.